-During the past year, Arizona Family Law statues were revised.
+During the past year, Arizona Family Law statutes were revised.
 Some legal experts believe the changes reflect a trend in Arizona, and in many other states, to use 50/50 decision-making and parenting-time as a starting point in assessing the parenting arrangement.

-In Arizona, the new revisions removed the word “custody” from the Family Law statutes entirely, and replaced it with the terms “legal decision-making” and “parenting-time.”
+In Arizona, the new revisions removed the word “custody” from the Family Law statutes entirely, and replaced it with the terms “legal decision-making” and “parenting time.”
 Other significant revisions to the law were made, as well.
 For instance, both the old statute and the new one provide a list of factors that the court shall consider in deciding legal decision-making and parenting time.
 For many years, the judge would consider “whether one parent, both parents, or neither parent has provided primary care of the child.”
 But that factor was removed when the statute was revised.
 Now the judge is required to consider “the past, present, and potential future relationship between the parent and the child.”

 The reason this is important is that while, in the past, the judge would consider which parent had actually provided “primary care” of the children, the new statute places an emphasis on other parent’s “potential” for being able to care for them.
 There is some logic to the change.
-When two people are married they may have the luxury of being able to have one parent stay at home, or work part-time, and provide primary care of the children; however, after the divorce both parents will probably have to work full-time, and each will become a “single parent.”
+When two people are married they may have the luxury of being able to have one parent stay at home, or work part-time, and provide primary care of the children; however, after the divorce, both parents will probably have to work full-time, and each will become a “single parent.”
 If both parents are working full-time, then an equal parenting arrangement might make sense.
 But, in my opinion, there is a danger in making a blanket assumption that such an arrangement would be best for the children.
 Examining a parent’s capability is fine; but relying on a parent’s “potential” can be speculative, since it is based on supposition and not fact.
 The reason one parent was primarily in charge of parenting during the marriage may have had less to do with work schedules than the fact that the “other parent” was not as interested in, or not as capable of, being an active and engaged parent.
-To give that parent equal decision-making, and equal parenting-time, would be contrary to the children’s best interests.
+To give that parent equal decision-making, and equal parenting time would be contrary to the children’s best interests.

 The big question is whether Arizona’s statutory revision will have the effect of making 50/50 the “default” parenting arrangement, or the “starting point” in the Court’s analysis.
 In my own experience – and according to attorneys with whom I have spoken — that is exactly what is happening in many cases.
 Today a judge might start with a 50/50 arrangement in mind, and move from there to more parenting- time and/or decision-making for mother, or for father, depending on the facts and circumstances of the case.